-A ketogenic diet is also known as a low-carb diet that enables the body to produce ketones, particularly in the liver that can be utilized as energy.
+A ketogenic diet (KD) is also known as a low-carb diet that enables the body to produce ketones, particularly in the liver that can be utilized as energy.

 A review that was published in 2014 showed that this diet plan is supported by the biochemical and physiological basis that can induce weight loss effectively (1).

-According to NCI A diet high in fat and low in carbohydrates (sugars) that causes the body to break down fat into molecules called ketones.
-Ketones circulate in the blood and become the main source of energy for many cells in the body.
+According to the NCI, this diet is high in fat and low in carbohydrates (sugars), which cause the body to break down fat into molecules called ketones.

 Different Types of Ketogenic Diets